-Dla-b = data in for bank a, column b, etc.

-- 3 subsequent elements of data in are applied in the programmed order following Dla-b. - 3 subsequent elements of data in are applied in the programmed order following Dla-n.
+DIa-b = data in for bank a, column b, etc. 3 subsequent elements of data in are applied in the programmed order following DIa-b.
+3 subsequent elements of data in are applied in the programmed order following DIa-n.
+A non-interrupted burst is shown.
 Each Write command may be to any bank.